ngroebner/specufex-cookiecutter/Directory_Structure.md

     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
+    |
+    ├── LICENSE
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    └── noxfile.py         <- nox file with settings for running tox; see tox.readthedocs.io
+    |── noxfile.py         <- nox file with settings for running tox; see tox.readthedocs.io
-                              nox is a test running framework
+    |                          nox is a test running framework
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported.
+    ├── conda-env.yaml     <- The requirements file for reproducing the analysis environment, e.g.
+                              generated with `make save_env`
 ```